durbin3/cs473-project/README.md

 └─ ...
 ```

-If an import error for the object detection api comes up regarding builder.py, you may need to run `source scripts/protobuf_fix`

 ## Image Processing
 To preprocess the images, run `python scripts/image_resizing.py`
-This should resize all the images to be 1000x1000 pixels and place them in `dataset/images/resized_images`
+This should resize all the images to be 1024x1024 pixels and place them in `dataset/images/resized_images`

 ## Object detection
+Object detection requires a specific tensorflow package that must be installed manually (unfortunately).
+To do so, follow [this guide](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html#tensorflow-object-detection-api-installation)

+If an import error for the object detection api comes up regarding builder.py, you may need to run `source scripts/protobuf_fix`

 To construct the dataset, you must first label the image set by running `labelImg dataset/images/resized_images` and setting the save_dir to `dataset/labels`.
 If the label map is not created and located at `dataset/label_map.pbtxt` it must be created.

 Then you must merge the set of labels and their corresponding images into `dataset/images/labeled_images`.